influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withRoleARN(roleARN)
 ```

-RoleARN is the Amazon Resource Name (ARN) of the role to assume.
+"RoleARN is the Amazon Resource Name (ARN) of the role to assume."

 ### fn s3.withUseSDKCreds